 draft_bythenumbers_26

 The 2026 Upper Deck NHL Draft will be held June 26-27 at KeyBank Center in Buffalo.
 The first round will be June 26 (7 p.m.
-ET; ESPN, ESPN+, SN, TVAS) and rounds 2-7 on June 27 (11 a.m.
+ET; ESPN, SN, TVAS) and rounds 2-7 on June 27 (11 a.m.
 ET; NHLN, ESPN+, SN).
 NHL.com is counting down to the draft with in-depth profiles on top prospects, podcasts and other features.
 Today, we go inside the numbers on the order of the draft.
 Full draft coverage can be found here.

 The order of selection for the 2026 NHL Draft has been released, starting with the Toronto Maple Leafs picking No. 1.